Remark: This article provides general information on gambling. It in no way replaces legal advice from a lawyer.

 1.3 The role of the law of 12 May 2010 in liberalizing some internet games

-The Act of 12 May 2010 authorizes sports and horse betting and some circle games (currently only poker) on the Internet, provided that the gaming operator obtains a license from the Regulatory Authority of Online Games (ARJEL). (in 2020 the ANJ)
+The Act of 12 May 2010 authorizes sports and horse betting and some circle games (currently only poker) on the Internet, provided that the gaming operator obtains a license from ANJ (the french regulator).

-In practice, ARJEL’s approval involves heavy investments due to the requirements of French law.
+In practice, ANJ’s approval involves heavy investments due to the requirements of French law.
 In addition, a tax system makes the French market accessible to only the largest private operators .

 But above all, the law of 2010 has not liberalized lotteries, casinos and other games of chance that remain banned on the internet.
 Casino games are not allowed on the Internet in France.

-There is no approval of software online gambling games in France, outside the scope of ARJEL’s control (i.e. horse and sports betting, poker).
+There is no approval of software online gambling games in France, outside the scope of ANJ’s control (i.e. horse and sports betting, poker).

 Lotteries are still a monopoly of la Française Des Jeux (FDJ).
-Only the FDJ can legally offer those games because of their very special legal status.
-Indeed, the French State holds 72% of the FDJ’s stock.
+Only the FDJ can legally offer those games.

 2. Commonly used methods of circumventing the ban :